damgam0288/comp2120-a3/README.md

 # COMP2120-Wed16_A3_F

 ## Branches
-*Bugfix branch:* This branch comes off the Main branch and is used to fix minor bugs on the Main branch itself.
+*Bugfix branch:* This branch is used to fix minor bugs on the associated branch.
 It shouldn't be used for feature development or any major changes.
+Only for minor fixes that don't warrant a whole new branch.

+*Development branch:* A stable branch containing cutting-edge of the game.
+It should be periodically merged into Main.
+All feature-branches should come off this dev branch.

 ## Getting started